 Second, it reveals patches since the grass is short so you can seed some again which will be ready to sprout in spring.

-How often do you mow your lawn:
+How often do you mow your lawn

-If you keep cutting it while it is short, the grass will stress and turn into a yellowish-green while we want your lawn to scream green.
+Also, if you keep cutting it while it is short, the grass will stress and turn into a yellowish-green while we want your lawn to scream green.

-How to mow:
+How to mow

 Before starting to mow, try to blow all leaves if there are any to the center of the lawn.
 That would make mowing less messy and you will not stain anything near the lawn; like the garage door or your car.